pinakigupta/BehaviorRL/README.md

 1) **Docker Installation**
    1) For a clean and encapsulated installation we will use Docker.
 Follow the instructions on https://docs.docker.com/install/linux/docker-ce/ubuntu/
-      1) Uninstall old versions
-Older versions of Docker were called docker, docker.io , or docker-engine.
-If these are installed, uninstall them:
-            ```bash
-            sudo apt-get remove docker docker-engine docker.io containerd runc
-            ```
-        2) Update the apt package index.
-            ```bash
-            sudo apt-get update
-            ```
-        3) Install the latest version of Docker CE and containerd, or go to docker page mentioned above to install a specific version:
-            ```bash
-            sudo apt-get install docker-ce docker-ce-cli containerd.io
-            ```
-        4) Verify that Docker CE is installed correctly by running the hello-world image.
-            ```bash
-            sudo docker run hello-world
-            ```

 1) Clone this repository and make sure you include the openai baselines submodules by typing the following command
 ```bash